-Elective Off-Site Clinical Clerkships
+(iii) Elective Off-Site Clinical Clerkships

 These clerkships provide the student an opportunity to experience a wide range of interdisciplinary clinical experiences in naturopathic, osteopathic, allopathic, and other disciplines of medicine such as chiropractic care, and acupuncture.
-These experiences may be in an office, inpatient hospital setting, or may be scheduled at the SCNM Medical Center, or the Neil Riordan Center for Regenerative Medicine.
+These experiences may be in an office, inpatient hospital setting, or may be scheduled at the Sonoran University Medical Center, or the Neil Riordan Center for Regenerative Medicine.
 Students will see the broadest possible range of patients, learn and practice real-world management of common medical problems, and discover the interdisciplinary approach to the practice of medicine.
 Clinical Experiences:

-Experience NDs, MDs, DOs, DCs as secondary student clinicians
+Experience NDs, MDs, DOs, DCs in practice as secondary student clinicians

-Eligibility for Elective Off-Sites
+Section 4.04 Eligibility for Elective Off-Sites

-In order to be eligible to participate in the Doctor of Naturopathic Medicine Elective Off-Site Program at SCNM, students must:
+To be eligible to participate in the Doctor of Naturopathic Medicine Elective Off-Site Program at Sonoran University, students must:

-- 1. Meet the requirements listed above under "Eligibility for Clinical Clerkships." - Pass OSCE A to be eligible to participate in quarter 13 - 3.
-Pass OSCE B to be eligible to participate in quarter 14 Participation in Elective Off-Site Clerkships is at the discretion of the Division Director of Clinical Education based on a student's clinical performance, milestone exams, and onsite patient care needs.
+- Meet the requirements listed above under "Eligibility for Clinical Clerkships" - Pass OSCE A to be eligible to participate in quarter 13 - Pass OSCE B to be eligible to participate in quarter 14 - Participation in Elective Off-Site Clerkships is at the discretion of the Division Director of Clinical Education based on a student's clinical performance, academic and professional standing, milestone exams, clinical audit, and onsite patient care needs.

-Clinical Posts
+(i) Clinical Posts

-The Laboratory and Medicinary/IV posts are opportunities for students to develop skills within areas relating to the naturopathic practice.
-All students must complete 11 hours in each post during their clinical training at the SCNM Medical Center.
+The Laboratory and Medicinary/IV posts are opportunities for students to develop skills within areas relating to naturopathic practice.
+All students must complete 11 hours in each post during their clinical training at the Sonoran University Medical Center.
 A competency sheet is available for each individual post.

 The Medicinary at the Medical Center is Arizona's largest natural medicinary with the largest inventory of homeopathic medicines and botanical tinctures in Arizona.
 Students are required to participate in a 1-credit Medicinary/IV Post.
-The course is offered as a one-time lecture and one four hour post in the SCNM Medicinary.
+The course is offered as a one-time lecture and one four-hour post in the Sonoran University Medicinary.
 Students gain a foundation for understanding the mechanics of a natural Medicinary.
 The skills of maintaining the day-to-day functions include ordering, receiving, pricing, stocking, and shipping of products.
-Other experiences include blending botanical tinctures and/or dried herbs, and learning about providing customer service in a retail setting.
+Other experiences include blending botanical tinctures and/or dried herbs and learning about providing customer service in a retail setting.
 While on IV post the students learn how to mix IV bags and IV pushes.
 They also learn how to maintain inventory and review the crash cart.

 The Medical Center maintains a lab with a moderate complexity accreditation by COLA and CLIA.
 Students are required to participate in a 1-credit lab post in which they gain a finer understanding of laboratory diagnostic tests and OSHA standards and have the opportunity to prepare samples and run tests.
-While a majority of laboratory testing is done on site, the Medical Center also contracts work with Laboratory Corporation of America and Sonora Quest Laboratories for standard diagnostic tests as well as specialty labs for specialized diagnostic tests.
+While most of the laboratory testing is done on site, the Medical Center also contracts work with Laboratory Corporation of America and Sonora Quest Laboratories for standard diagnostic tests as well as specialty labs for specialized diagnostic tests.

-Patient Contact Designations
+Section 4.05 Patient Contact Designations